 In fact, DEVELOPED CURRENCIES exhibiting more strength had the US DOLLAR INDEX failing the 91.70 Tolerance of the 92.30-.00 range, and dropping below the 91.00-90.50 congestion.
-Even though it failed back up into the low end of it on the weakening of the 'risk-on' psychology, it has now pushed back above that 92.00-.30 area as well as higher interim resistance in the 92.60, with 93.30-.40 area the next key area.
+Even though it failed back up into the low end of it on the weakening of the 'risk-on' psychology, it had recently pushed back above that 92.00-.30 area as well as higher interim resistance in the 92.60, yet with a partially restored 'risk-on' psychology now dropping it back below it at present.
+Next lower support reverts to the 91.20-.00 area.

 US DOLLAR INDEX inability to sustain activity back above the low 94.00 area top of the violated historic congestion had seen it drop below 92.50-.24 in late November.
-The more major supports were down in the 91.00-90.50 area tested and held since early December prior to being violated (as evident on the weekly chart through Friday https://bit.ly/2TDfCin.)
+The more major supports were down in the 91.00-90.50 area tested and held since early December prior to being violated (as evident on the weekly chart through Friday https://bit.ly/2TDfCiN.)